dblock/slack-gamebot/README.md

 #### gamebot unsubscribe [id]

-DM to cancel a paid subscription.
+DM to cancel auto-renew for a paid subscription.

 ```
 unsubscribe